photo courtesy of Chad Coulter

 incorporate his ideas into future models or something but he he would make us stop production in the middle of things

 which just got too costly after awhile.
-Investors were looking for a return on their money and I knew it wouldn't be
+Investors were looking for a return on their investment and I knew it wouldn't be

 long before they pulled out."